 The principles have been developed in consultation with a range of stakeholders including employers, recruitment professionals and data protection experts, and people with a criminal record.
 They are designed to be used as a benchmark for employers in ensuring the fair treatment of people with criminal records.

 We are working to help employers put these principles into practice by developing this website into a resource centre for employers and recruitment professionals, and working closely with a small number of larger employers.
-As part of this work, we will be looking to add more detail to each of the principles.
-If you’re interested in receiving updates about this work, sign up to our mailing list.

 For most jobs, employers are not legally obliged to ask about criminal records.
 Disclosure laws mean that people can still be legally required to disclose old and/or minor convictions – if asked – which may not be relevant to the role.
 Do you really need to collect old and irrelevant information?
 Being clear about your purpose will help you to assess whether it is really necessary.
 If you currently ask about criminal records, ask “why do we do this?”
 If you decide you don’t need to ask, then there’s no need to read any further.
 If you do, please read on.